ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 =--

-We now prove this in  increasing generality, for  binary open covers (lemma \ref{ShrinkingLemmaForBinaryCover} below), then for finite covers (lemma \ref{ShrinkinglemmaForFiniteCovers}), then for locally finite countable covers (lemma \ref{ShrinkingLemmaForLocallyFiniteCountableCovers}), and finally for general locally finite covers (lemma \ref{PatchesOfOpenCoverOfNormalSpaceMayBeMadeSmallerSoThatTheirClosuresAreContained}, proof [below](#PatchesOfOpenCoverOfNormalSpaceMayBeMadeSmallerSoThatTheirClosuresAreContained)).
+We now **prove** this in  increasing generality; first for  binary open covers (lemma \ref{ShrinkingLemmaForBinaryCover} below), then for finite covers (lemma \ref{ShrinkinglemmaForFiniteCovers}), then for locally finite countable covers (lemma \ref{ShrinkingLemmaForLocallyFiniteCountableCovers}), and finally for general locally finite covers (lemma \ref{PatchesOfOpenCoverOfNormalSpaceMayBeMadeSmallerSoThatTheirClosuresAreContained}, proof [below](#PatchesOfOpenCoverOfNormalSpaceMayBeMadeSmallerSoThatTheirClosuresAreContained)).
 The last statement needs the [[axiom of choice]].

 +-- {: .num_lemma #ShrinkingLemmaForBinaryCover}
 ###### Lemma